awsdocs/amazon-rds-user-guide/doc_source/USER_SQLServerMultiAZ.md

 + If you have SQL Server Agent jobs, recreate them on the secondary\.
 You do so because these jobs are stored in the msdb database, and you can't replicate this database by using Database Mirroring \(DBM\) or Always On Availability Groups \(AGs\)\.
 Create the jobs first in the original primary, then fail over, and create the same jobs in the new primary\.
 + You might observe elevated latencies compared to a standard DB instance deployment \(in a single Availability Zone\) because of the synchronous data replication\.
 + Failover times are affected by the time it takes to complete the recovery process\.
 Large transactions increase the failover time\.
++ In SQL Server Multi\-AZ deployments, when the primary DB instance is running normally \(no failure\), if you reboot with failover the primary and secondary aren't rebooted\.
+Instead, the roles of the primary and secondary DB instances are switched\.

+  To make a static parameter modification, reboot without failover to force both the primary and secondary DB instances to shut down and restart\.
+Then they both make the parameter modification\.

 The following are some recommendations for working with Multi\-AZ deployments for Microsoft SQL Server DB instances:
 + For databases used in production or preproduction, we recommend the following options: